RolandJansen/intermix/README.md

 Create a note event ...

-    var note = {
+    var note = intermix.helper.createNoteEvent(sound.uid, 'c4', 1);
-      'uid': sound.uid,
-      'note': { 'value': 60, 'velocity': 1 }
-    };

-> An event should include the id of the receiver and a message.
-Note values are integers between [0, 127] with 60 defined as C-5 (like MIDI note-on).
+> The arguments to createNoteEvent() are: The unique ID of the receiver, the tone (can be a string or midi note number) and the velocity between 0 and 1.

 ... and add it at different points in a part: